noahehall/theBookOfNoah/0current/aws/exams/architecture.md

 - in AWS
   - S3: different storage classes or tiers to match your price, access, and availability requirements
   - s3 glacier

+### Network Attached Storage (NAS)

+- connects to a shared storage device across the entire network
+- usually kept in a data center and provides file-level access
+- in AWS
+  - EFS
+  - FSx

+### Storage Area Network (SAN)

+- adds block-level access
+- in AWS
+  - Elastic Block Store

 ### Edge and hybrid cloud storage